tiliarou/tinfoil-1/README.md

 #### Tinfoil Hangs at a black screen when I launch it
 Ensure the network settings (specifcally the IP) are correct.

-## Dumping Title Keys ##

-Title keys are saved to `sdmc:/switch/dz/titlekeys.txt` when dumped.
-Additionally, you can place a single HTTP URL into `/switch/dz/titlekeys.url.txt` , to automatically submit your keys to that URL to back them up.

 ## Disclaimer